For the chocolate topping

-Lightly oil a 23cm loose-based spring-clip cake tin and line the base with baking parchment.
+Lightly oil a 23cm/11in loose-based spring-clip cake tin and line the base with baking parchment.

-Put the chocolate for the filling in a heatproof bowl and place it over a pan of simmering water.
+To make the chocolate topping, put the chocolate in a heatproof bowl and place it over a pan of simmering water.
 Check that the bottom of the bowl isn’t touching the water.
 When the chocolate has melted, remove it from the heat and stir until smooth, then set aside to cool for a few minutes.

 Put the cheese, soured cream, sugar and eggs in a food processor and blend until smooth.
 With the motor running, slowly add the melted chocolate and blend until thoroughly combined.

 Remove the biscuit base from the freezer.
-Take 2 large sheets of foil and place them on the work surface, one across the other.
-Take the cake tin out of the freezer and place it in the centre of the foil and bring the foil up around it to create a bowl shape.
+Take two large sheets of foil and place them on the work surface, one across the other.
+Put the tin in the centre of the foil and bring the foil up around it to create a bowl shape.
 Place the whole thing in a roasting tin.
 Pour the chocolate mixture on to the biscuit base.
-Then carefully pour hot water from the kettle into the roasting tin until it rises almost halfway up the sides of the cheesecake.
+Carefully pour hot water from the kettle into the roasting tin until it rises almost halfway up the sides of the cheesecake.

 Bake the cheesecake in the centre of the oven for 35–45 minutes.
 It’s ready when the chocolate mixture is almost firm but retains a slight wobble.